 End Time Warning

 The message of this world is contrary to the Gospel of Christ.
 Society tells us to get what is ours.
 We have our rights.
-The third commandment (after life and liberty) in America is “the pursuit of happiness.”
+The third commandment (after life and liberty) in America is a twisted application of “the pursuit of happiness.”
 Madison Avenue has worked on us since we were little kids to grab after things—get the prize in the cereal box, “be the first kid on your block” to own a new toy and in our American way of life, “whoever gets the most toys at the end wins.”
+It’s all about self.
 Get the biggest piece of cake.
-It’s all about self.
 It’s your house, your vacation time, your car, your 401K plan.
 You work hard and you deserve what you earned.
 Say to yourself, “Soul, you have many goods laid up for many years; take your ease; eat, drink and be merry” (Luke 12:19).

 Repent and Do the First Works

-While it’s true that a laborer is worthy of his hire, the holy men of God from Genesis to Revelation have never taken up a collection for themselves.
-Too many preachers will play on guilt, they will beg, cajole, work on your emotions while the organ plays softly or appeal to your ego and say anything they can to get you to reach into your wallet and give them more money.
+While it’s true that a laborer is worthy of his hire and especially those laboring in word and doctrine should be financially supported, the holy men of God from Genesis to Revelation have never taken up a collection for themselves.
+Too many preachers, especially in the Protestant world, will play on guilt, they will beg, cajole, work on your emotions while the organ plays softly or appeal to your ego and say anything they can to get you to reach into your wallet and give them more money.
 Do you remember the story of Gehazi, the servant of Elisha?
-Like all of the prophets of Israel, Elisha refused to accept any payment from Naaman the Syrian when God used Elisha to heal Naaman of his leprosy.
-Elisha’s servant, Gehazi, however ran after Naaman the Syrian’s chariot with arms outstretched for little bags of silver and raiment (an example of the practice of many preachers requesting generous contributions “so you can show your appreciation for all that the Lord has done for you”) (see II Kings 5:20-26).
+Like all of the true prophets of Israel, Elisha refused to accept any payment from Naaman the Syrian when God used him to heal Naaman of his leprosy.
+Elisha’s servant, Gehazi, however, ran after Naaman the Syrian’s chariot with arms outstretched for little bags of silver and raiment (an example of the practice of many preachers requesting generous contributions “so you can show your appreciation for all that the Lord has done for you”) (see II Kings 5:20-26).
 What was God’s response to this action?
 God placed the leprosy that was on Naaman onto Gehazi.
-Many preachers and church leaders have twisted the scriptures and have gone the way of Balaam.
-They have made merchandise of God’s people going house to house with envelopes “provided for your convenience.”
+Many preachers have twisted the scriptures and have gone the way of Balaam.
+They have made merchandise of God’s people going house to house with “envelopes provided for your convenience.”
 They have ripped out of context what the scriptures clearly teach concerning giving to the poor for their own gain or their church organization’s financial wants.

 Where Do We Go from Here?

-I’m fully aware that many of our brethren right now are living this life of love and good works as new creatures in Christ.
-They are helping the poor as a way of life and at the same time helping those who are truly laboring in the word like Paul did (Phil.
+I’m fully aware that there are many of our brethren right now who are living this life of love and good works as new creatures in Christ.
+They and others in their congregations are helping the poor as a way of life and at the same time helping those who are truly laboring in the word like Paul did (Phil.
 4:16).
 Many have sacrificed for the needs of others and are continuing to do so.
 They are being Spirit-led and filled with love.
 Individual brethren are supplementing the incomes of those on fixed incomes.
 Children are being mentored.
 The sick are being visited and cared for.
 God sees your kind acts and He is glorified in them.

-I spoke with someone like “Susie” who lost her husband.
-She attends a Christian church and over the years she’s had church friends at her home for dinner and had likewise been to their homes.
+I spoke with someone like “Susie” who had lost her husband to a serious illness.
+She attends a church of God and over the years she’s had church friends at her home for dinner and had likewise been to their homes.
 One family lived just a mile away.
 I’ll never forget what this new widow told me.
 She said, “Thank God I had friends outside of my church!”
 It was her friends and co-workers outside of the church who brought casserole dishes to her, who visited her, cried with her as she poured her heart out and gave her words of comfort.
 One friend called and said, “I’m over at Trader Joe’s doing some shopping.
 Is there anything I can get you?”
 Another person mowed her lawn.
 Someone going for a walk in the neighborhood, upon learning that her husband was dying, asked if she would mind if he prayed with her.
 So there in her driveway the two of them prayed.
 From her own church family after her husband died she got a signed sympathy card, which was nice, but nothing like the love expressed by those outside of her church family.
-What happened with the idea of visiting the widow in her affliction and when one member of the Body suffers we all suffer and bearing one another’s burdens?
+What happened with the idea of visiting the widow in her affliction and when one member of the body suffers we all suffer and bearing one another’s burdens?
 From the pastor on down, this congregation had a lot of head knowledge, but no heart.
-They were blind to the fact that they had lost their first love.
+They were blind to the fact that individually and as a congregation they had lost their first love.
 No widow in any Christian church should ever say the words, “Thank God, I had friends outside of my church!”
+Thankfully though, there are many other churches of God where everyone rises to the occasion to help– not just in word, but out of love in deed.
+Like the 7 churches in Asia Minor mentioned in Rev. 2 & 3, each church is different..
+Some have a lot of head knowledge– figuratively 10,000 instructors in Christ, but not many fathers.

-Of course, in any giving we know it involves judgment.
+Of course, in any giving we know it involves wisdom and judgment.
 Paul didn’t encourage giving aid to those who refused to work.
 True love involves doing what is best for the individual.
 Today giving cash to an addict or enabling someone who is lazy and refuses to work is using poor judgment.
-Even the principle of gleaning involves those who are able being out laboring in the field.
-When contributing to poor brethren in other countries we also need to be certain that we really know who the brethren are or we should have reliable local contacts there as there are professional “Christian” scammers (as in SW Kenya) with phony orphanages seeking American donors.
-In our helping the right brother or sister in need, however, God loves a cheerful giver (II Cor.
+Even the principle of gleaning involves those who are able being out laboring in the field to gather the gleanings.
+When contributing to poor brethren in other countries we also need to be certain that we really know who the true brethren are or we should have reliable local contacts there as there are professional “Christian” scammers (as many are in SW Kenya) with phony orphanages seeking American donors to line their own pockets.
+In our helping a true brother or sister in need, however, God loves a cheerful giver (II Cor.
 9:7).
+Giving should also be as we are able and not resulting ourselves becoming one of the poor.

 Natural disasters, wars and pestilence are going to continue to occur.
 Personal disasters can also strike and many of us, even in the western economies, are just a few paychecks away from being in dire straits.
-We need to be our brother’s keeper wherever we live and also in the greater Body of Christ around the world.
-When one member suffers, we all suffer.
+We need to be our brother’s keeper wherever we live and also in the greater body of Christ around the world.
+When any member suffers (locally or abroad), we all suffer.
 We will never realize a brother or sister in Christ is suffering or has needs, however, unless we get to know them and become aware of those needs.
+We also can’t do that by forsaking the assembling of ourselves together and (apart from health or distance reasons) just staying at home listening to sermons online.

 Even something as simple as cleaning the gutters on a widow’s home is a way to bring interaction.
 After coming in off the roof for a glass of lemonade you may notice from living room pictures on the wall that her deceased husband at one time worked for the railroad and he also loved baseball.
 Perhaps you have more in common than you once thought.
-You see years of memories on the wall.
+You see her years of memories on the wall.
 A few weeks later when you take your family to an outing at the beach you remember her and ask her along.
 Empty seats in a car for a family outing are “gleanings.”
 Maybe she has not been to the beach since her husband Harold died 15 years earlier.
 Now she smells the salt air again and walks barefoot in the warm sand with your daughter, describing to her what it was like when she was a little girl in the 1930’s collecting shells with her father.
 Then you wonder who is really giving to whom.
-A few weeks earlier she was just an acquaintance you knew by name and nodded politely to, but now she is a sister, a mother and a surrogate grandma.
-It all started with gleanings in a “honey do” jar.
+A few weeks earlier she was just an acquaintance you knew by name and nodded politely to at Sabbath services, but now she is a sister, a mother and a surrogate grandma.
+It all started with gleanings in little acts of kindness.

 Gleanings also involve not letting your left hand know what your right hand is doing and living your life knowing that there is a loving God who sees in secret.
 Gleanings are when you love one another– “Bear one another’s burdens, and so fulfill the law of Christ” (Gal.
 6:2).
 It’s living the Gospel!
 It’s living the sanctified life of a new creature in Christ yielding to the working of the Holy Spirit in you.
 It’s what Jesus would do.
 It’s what Jesus is doing in us individually.
 If you want to support “the work of God” he or she might be sitting right next to you.

 Yes, Lev.
 23:22 belongs where God put it and it is very much a part of God’s plan of salvation through Christ.
 It is not to be overlooked.
-Let’s be known by our love for one another.
+Let’s continue to work at being known by our love for one another.
 Let’s be a people who, like their Savior, are moved with compassion.
 Paul wrote, “Let each of you look out not only for his own interests, but also for the interests of others” (Phil.
 2:4).
 For an older member of your church who no longer drives, ask her what her favorite restaurant was and take her out to dinner.
-Sit and watch the ball game on TV with an older guy in an assisted living facility, which to him is like a prison.
+Sit and watch the ball game on TV with an older guy in an assisted living facility (which to him can be almost like a prison).
 Give him something to look forward to each week.
 Include those, both young and old, who can’t repay you in one of your family outings.
 Put a smile on their face and in so doing put a smile on God’s.
 He loves a cheerful giver.
 It’s more blessed to give than to receive.
 In the coming months and years give to others as you are able, not of necessity, but look for opportunities to help others and give.
 Whatever you do for those in need Jesus says you’re doing it to Him.
-Between the Pentecost and Trumpets of our lives let ‘s remember the widow, the fatherless, the stranger and the poor.
+Between the Pentecost and Trumpets of our lives let’s remember the widow, the fatherless, the stranger and the poor.
 It’s what Jesus and the Apostles did and taught.
 This and keeping oneself unspotted from the world is what Sanctification and pure religion is all about.

 Written by Lee Lisman